jtl-software/connector-documentation/tutorial/token-validator-class.rst

 Token validator class
 =====================

-The :ref:`token validator <token-validator>` verifies all token which are used for authentication on the endpoint.
+The :ref:`token validator <token-validator>` verifies if token that is sent to endpoint is valid or not.
+It's endpoint responsibility to provide that information in ``validate(): bool`` method.

 .. code-block:: php